Perhaps the people who examined the designs for the Chesapeake Baysox’s upcoming alternate identity needed to be more online, or a little less mature.

 The Baysox unveiled an alternate identity as the Chesapeake Oyster Catchers to be used for select home games.
 The trend is all over the minor leagues, and the Orioles’ Double-A affiliate was just joining in on the fun.

-But within minutes, the Baysox wound up deleting their post on X.
+But within minutes the Baysox deleted their post on X.

 The Baltimore Banner thanks its sponsors.
 Become one.

-The response to the Baysox’s oyster-in-glove alternate logo shows that some people have their minds elsewhere.
-This is a family friendly website, so let’s dance around it.
+Comments about the Baysox’s oyster-in-glove alternate logo show that some people have their minds elsewhere.

 Oh, Twitter.